 Several organizations can provide financial assistance for families in need to cover registration costs.
-Please see the links below regarding for more information about these programs.
+Please see the links below for more information about these programs.

 Who we fund is simple: kids.
 Kids who want to get active.
 Kids who want to learn a new sport or activity.
 Kids who want to keep up with a sport or activity they already enjoy.
 But these kids just need a little extra financial help to get their name on the roster.